‘Whole house shook’: Loud ‘boom’ heard in Utah possibly a meteorite, video shows

 Following Saturday morning’s “boom,” concerned Utahns have taken to social media to share videos that captured the concerning sound — including this clear, but expletive-laden example — or simply to offer their theories on the cause.

-“People of Utah, I’ve watched enough Ancient Aliens to know a alien spacecraft sonic boom when I hear one,” one Twitter user joked.
+“People of Utah, I’ve watched enough Ancient Aliens to know an alien spacecraft sonic boom when I hear one,” one Twitter user joked.

 “WHAT WAS THAT?!?” asked another.
 “The whole house shook with a loud boom.”